cortex-lab/phy/docs/clustering.md

 entry.
 Undoing a committed Merge-mode merge restores the complete workspace as it appeared just before `G`; Redo reapplies the merge and returns to the normal workflow.

+### Reviewing merge propositions

+For Template GUI datasets, phy can also review automatic merge propositions from a dataset-local AIND/SpikeInterface format-version 2 `curation.json`.
+When the file contains valid `merges`, the persistent **Merge Propositions** view lists their ordered cluster IDs, status, and any supplied `new_unit_id`.
+The first ID is the blue reference; `new_unit_id` is provenance only because phy allocates the result through its ordinary merge model.

+Select a proposition and choose **Review** to stage it in the normal Merge View.
+You can still add, remove, and reorder candidates there.
+Press `G` to accept only after the ordinary merge succeeds; an edited set of candidates is marked `accepted_modified`.
+Press `V`, use Cancel, or close Merge View to leave the proposition pending. **Reject** and **Reset review** are undoable; **Skip / Next pending** only navigates.
+Overlapping propositions are allowed, but one whose source cluster no longer exists after a merge or split becomes stale and is never automatically remapped.

+phy never overwrites producer-owned `curation.json`.
+It stores accepted and rejected decisions in dataset-local `curation_review.json`, atomically after the ordinary clustering files have been saved.
+Undo and redo restore both the clustering result and the associated proposition review state.

 ## Splitting clusters